TheFoundryVisionmongers/nuke-ML-server/INSTALL.md

 ```
 Create a docker container on top of the created docker image:
 ```
-sudo nvidia-docker run -v /path/to/Models/:/workspace/dl-server/models:ro --name <container_name> -it <docker_image_name>
+sudo nvidia-docker run -v /path/to/Models/:/workspace/dl-server/models:ro -it <docker_image_name>
 ```
 Note: the `-v` (volume) options links your Models/ folder with the models/ folder inside your container.
-Thus you can add models in Models/ that will be directly available and updated inside your container.
+You only need to modify `/path/to/Models/`, leave the `/workspace/dl-server/models:ro` unchanged as it already corresponds to the folder structure inside your Docker image.
+This option allows you to add models in Models/ that will be directly available and updated inside your container.

 ## Getting started